cuervocodes/Twitter-Clone/README.md

 # Twitter-Clone

 ```
 Let's make simple Twitter.
-Users can post tweets and see everyone's them.
+Users can post tweets and see everyone's tweets.
 To make the project simple, we do not have a sign/login function.
 So there are not user accounts and follow function.
-You can challenge after you finish the course.
+You can always add that functionality.
 ```
 Check out [LIVE Twitter clone DEMO](https://twitter-clone-jax.herokuapp.com/) here!!